bibleexchange/courses/poetry/en/300_proverbs_introduction.md

 > —Raymond C. Van Leeuwan<sup>[6]</sup>

 ##### There is injustice in the world

+Proverbs shows us that in the world there are many problems:

 - The poor do not have food because of thieves (13:23; 30:14)
 - Violent men get riches (11:16)